How to Use Crowdfunding Loans for Your Business

 What Are the Benefits of Loan Crowdfunding?

 Debt crowdfunding often comes with better terms than traditional loans.
-For many borrowers, the loans are greenlit faster than they would be with a bank or online lender.
+For many borrowers, the loans are greenlit faster than they would be from a bank.
 Standard SBA loans can take a few months to process, but loan crowdfunding can often take place in just a matter of days.
 The interest rates are often lower, too.

-As with other forms of crowdfunding for small businesses, the process of applying for debt crowdfunding gets your name out there, can help to create some buzz around your business, and builds a community that supports your business.
+As with other forms of crowdfunding for small businesses, the process of applying for debt crowdfunding gets your name out there, can help to create some buzz around your business, and can build a community that supports your business.

-Unlike other crowdfunding models, however, you don’t have to share equity of your company with the investors.
-This means that they have less of a say in how you run your day-to-day business.
-As long as you repay the interest on time and there is no fear that the principal of the loan runs any risk, you are generally able to run your business as you see fit.
+In contrast to other crowdfunding models, however, you don’t have to share equity in your company with the investors.
+This means that they have less of a say in how you run your business day to day.
+As long as you make your loan payments on time, you are generally able to run your business as you see fit.

 Recommended: A Guide to Reward-Based Crowdfunding